JorjaFox/website/_posts-old-blog/2014-10-31-road-recovery-press-release.md

     - 'press release'
 ---

-Everything is pushed back a week but Jorja's <em>not</em> expected to appear in this episode.
+Everything is pushed back a week but Jorja's _not_ expected to appear in this episode.

 THE CSI TEAM INVESTIGATES THE DEATH OF A WOMAN FULL OF ALCOHOL AND DRUGS IN A POOL AT A REHAB FACILITY, ON “CSI: CRIME SCENE INVESTIGATION,” SUNDAY, NOV.
 16